Nanobot Adapter

 Observe Mode

-Deploy contracts without enforcement to see what would be denied:
+Deploy rulesets without enforcement to see what would be blocked:

 governed = GovernedToolRegistry(inner=registry, guard=guard)